htl-anichstrasse/sokka/README.md

 Make sure to change the MySQL default root password after setup.
 This can be done by logging in to the phpMyAdmin page (see `NGINX_HOST` environment variable for the PMA Docker container), clicking on `User accounts`, then `Edit privileges` for the `root` user account and then on `Change password`.

 <img src=".github/phpmyadmin_changepassword.png" alt="phpMyAdmin Change Password Screenshot">

+After setting a new MySQL password, create needed Docker Secrets.
+Docker loads the secrets from `./secrets`, so simply create a folder called 'secrets' in the root folder of the project and create text files referenced in `docker-compose.yml` with the corresponding contents.

+Besides MySQL login data, you will also need to create Docker Secrets for a Gmail login used by the verification service.
+For that, you will need to create an app password by clicking [here](https://myaccount.google.com/u/1/apppasswords) or by following [this guide](https://support.google.com/accounts/answer/185833).
+After you have obtained your app password, simply set the password and the email corresponding to the password as a Docker Secret.

 ## Contact